 It is very important to understand your options when considering surgical intervention, but even more importantly, to be aware of the sizeable risks and complications of disc surgery.

 This resource section will investigate a wide range of possible procedural options for treating herniations with surgical interventions.
-We will discuss what to expect from a spinal operation, as well as explore why so many patients suffer disappointing results, regardless of the procedure selected.
+We will discuss what to expect from a spinal operation, as well as explore why so many patients suffer disappointing results from herniated disc surgery, regardless of the procedure selected.

 Back surgery should never even be considered until all indicated conservative treatment measures have already been attempted.
 Even the least invasive surgery is still serious business and can cause permanent changes to a patient's health and functionality.
 Surgical intervention is typically doctor-recommended for patients who complain of ongoing symptoms which have not improved, despite treatment using a variety of noninvasive modalities.